OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 ### Use appropriate security headers

-There are several different HTTP headers that can help you prevent some common attack vectors.
+There are several different [HTTP security headers](https://www.owasp.org/index.php/OWASP_Secure_Headers_Project#tab=Best_Practices) that can help you prevent some common attack vectors.
 These are listed below:

-- **Strict-Transport-Security**: [HTTP Strict Transport Security (HSTS)](https://cheatsheetseries.owasp.org/cheatsheets/HTTP_Strict_Transport_Security_Cheat_Sheet.html) dictates browsers that the application can only be accessed via HTTPS connections.
+- **[Strict-Transport-Security](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security)**: [HTTP Strict Transport Security (HSTS)](https://cheatsheetseries.owasp.org/cheatsheets/HTTP_Strict_Transport_Security_Cheat_Sheet.html) dictates browsers that the application can only be accessed via HTTPS connections.
 This header takes two parameters:  `max-age` to determine how long this configuration will be valid and `includeSubDomains` to state if subdomains are to be treated in the same way.
 In order to use it in your application, add the following codes:

 ```JavaScript
 app.use(helmet.hsts()); // default configuration
 app.use(helmet.hsts("<max-age>", "<includeSubdomains>")); // custom configuration
 ```

-- **X-Frame-Options:** determines if a page can be loaded via a \<frame> or an \<iframe> element.
+- **[X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options):** determines if a page can be loaded via a \<frame> or an \<iframe> element.
 Allowing the page to be framed may result in clickjacking attacks which aims to manipulate users into clicking on a different element instead of the one they intend to.
 This header has 3 directives: DENY to never allow framing, SAMEORIGIN to only allow framing within the same origin and ALLOW-FROM to only allow framing from specified URIs.
 These behaviors can be achieved with helmet module as follows:

 ```JavaScript
 app.use(hemlet.xframe()); // default behavior (DENY)